 Basics of RDBMS

-An RDBMS (relational database management system) is the root of SQL, as well as other database systems such as MS SQL Server, Oracle, MySQL, IBM Db2, and Microsoft Access.
+Relational database management system (RDBMS) is the root of SQL as well as other database systems such as MS SQL Server, Oracle, MySQL, IBM Db2, and Microsoft Access.
 The relational model by E. F. Codd is the basis of the RDBMS.

-SQL constraints limit the type of data that is entered into a column of a table, aiming for accuracy and reliability of the data.
-These rules can be enforced either on columns or the whole table and referred to as column-level constraints or table-level constraints, respectively.
+SQL constraints limit the type of data that is entered into a column, aiming for accuracy and reliability of the data.
+These rules can be enforced either on columns or the whole table and referred to as column-level constraints or table-level constraints respectively.

 - NOT NULL: The column cannot have a NULL value.